-In addition to primary therapist sessions, our students receive an additional 15+ hours of the following types of group therapy sessions which are conducted by our licensed clinicians each week
+In addition to primary therapist sessions, our students receive a minimum of six hours of group therapy sessions each week.
+The following types of group therapy sessions which are conducted by our licensed clinicians each week:

 Specialty Groups Offers Unique Focus

-The environment at Solstice East is incredibly warm and receptive, and we know that all of our young girls enter with unique experiences and needs.
-This is why we have developed an innovative therapeutic approach which offers various group therapy options.
+The environment at Solstice East is warm and receptive, and we know that all of our students enter with unique experiences and needs.
+This is why we have developed an innovative therapeutic approach that offers various group therapy options.
 This provides our students with a unique opportunity to select the group offerings that will specifically help them on their personal journey.

 More information about Solstice’s addiction focus can be found here >>.

 Relationship-focused, Experiential Equine Therapy

 While we believe that “talk therapy” has its role in residential treatment care, our experience shows that teens respond to a variety of therapeutic approaches to create lasting success.